arnobg/cloudfront-demo-2/README.md

 Pre-requisites:

 You will need to have your AWS credentials ready.
 Easy option can be to configure AWS CLI on the workstation and run the project.
-Please update the local variable named phone_number inside monitoring.tf to use any verified numbers which you may already setup for your account.
-If no verified numbers are configured , use any random phone number as the SMS notification will then not be triggered .
+Please update the variable named phone_number inside variables.tf to use any verified numbers which you may already setup for your account.